asimsinan/GoogleMapsSwing/README.md

-# Displaying Google Maps on JFrame using JFXPanel
+# Embedding Google Maps in a JFrame using JFXPanel

 I was looking for a solution to add Google Maps to a Swing-based project.
 I came across a paid solution (JxBrowser).
 I didn't want to pay for it to accomplish the tasks that I needed.
 So, I created my own solution for free.
 This is a Netbeans project.
 The project uses JavaFX libraries to display Google Maps on a JFrame.
 You can access javascript functions from Java and map them to Java functions.
 All map related functions are inside GoogleMapsViewer class.
 It extends JFXPanel.